|Destroy IS - God does not exist - All people are equal|

 The second fatwa states that three facts that are known to everyone compel war against the United States.
 First, the United States has been occupying the lands of Islam in the holiest of places.
 Second, the crusader-Zionist alliance has inflicted great devastation upon the Iraqi people.
 Third, the United States' goal is to serve the Jews' petty state and divert attention from its occupation of Jerusalem and murder of Muslims there.
 It concludes with instructions to all Muslims everywhere:

 Or should we go back a little further?
 Perhaps to 1095, when Pope Urban II proclaimed the First Crusade with the stated goal of restoring Christian access to holy places in and near Jerusalem.
 Two centuries of war ensued.
 Two centuries.
 Or should we go back to 636, when Muslims forces defeated the Byzantines at the battle of Yarmouk (in Syria) to take control of the famed Levant?
 Or back again, to 610, when Muhammad first started receiving revelations from the archangel Gabriel?
+(Of course, these early options for dating WW3 precede World Wars 1 and 2, creating a paradoxical conundrum for another day.)

 Let's just go with the reality that we are where we are.
 So, what's it all about?
 I have three possible answers: